-The Company intends to petition the court for permission to sell the amount of Company Shares equivalent to the total number of fractional shares less than one share resulting from the Share Consolidation and have the Tender Offeror purchase the relevant Company Shares by around early-September 2025 pursuant to the provisions of Article 234, Paragraph 2 of the Companies Act applied mutatis mutandis under Article 235, Paragraph 2 of the same Act.
-The timing of obtaining such permission may vary depending on the circumstances of the court, but the Company expects to sell the Company Shares by way of having the Tender Offeror purchase the relevant Company Shares by around early-October 2025 with the permission of the court, and after making the necessary preparations to deliver the proceeds of the sale to the shareholders, the Company expects to deliver those proceeds to the shareholders from around mid-November until mid-December 2025.
+The Company will file a petition to the court to seek permission to sell the Company Shares equal to the total number of fractions of less than one share resulting from the Share Consolidation and to have the Tender Offeror purchase such Company Shares pursuant to the provisions of Article 234, Paragraph 2 of the Companies Act as applied mutatis mutandis to Article 235, Paragraph 2 of the same Act in or around early September 2025.
+Although the time of obtaining such permission may vary depending on the circumstances of the court, the Company expects, with such court permission, to sell such Company Shares by way of the Tender Offeror purchasing such shares by around early October 2025, and after making preparations necessary for delivery of the proceeds from such sale to the shareholders, to deliver such sale proceeds to the shareholders from around mid-November to mid-December 2025.